Innospec Inc. (NASDAQ:IOSP) Stock Position Lessened by Invesco Ltd.

 Invesco Ltd. decreased its holdings in Innospec Inc. (NASDAQ:IOSP – Get Rating) by 22.1% in the 3rd quarter, HoldingsChannel reports.
 The firm owned 186,556 shares of the specialty chemicals company’s stock after selling 52,902 shares during the quarter.
 Invesco Ltd.’s holdings in Innospec were worth $15,712,000 as of its most recent filing with the SEC.

-Innospec (NASDAQ:IOSP – Get Rating) last issued its quarterly earnings data on Monday, February 14th.
-The specialty chemicals company reported $1.30 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.04 by $0.26.
+Innospec (NASDAQ:IOSP – Get Rating) last posted its earnings results on Monday, February 14th.
+The specialty chemicals company reported $1.30 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.04 by $0.26.
 Innospec had a net margin of 6.28% and a return on equity of 12.06%.
-During the same period in the previous year, the business earned $1.27 earnings per share.
+During the same period in the prior year, the business earned $1.27 earnings per share.
 As a group, equities analysts predict that Innospec Inc. will post 5.25 earnings per share for the current year.

+Several research analysts recently weighed in on the company.
+TheStreet raised Innospec from a “c+” rating to a “b-” rating in a research note on Monday, November 8th.
+Zacks Investment Research raised Innospec from a “sell” rating to a “hold” rating and set a $106.00 target price for the company in a report on Thursday, January 20th.

 Innospec Profile (Get Rating)